Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Conclusion

-\emph{Conclusion.}---We have demonstrated topological order in the spectral Riemann surfaces of non-Hermitian systems.
+We have demonstrated topological structures tied to the presence of an energy gap in the spectral Riemann sheets of non-Hermitian systems.
 Pairs of EPs emerge as uniquely non-Hermitian features in these complex-valued energy structures.
 We introduce Fermi cuts as the branch cuts connecting EPs along lines with degenerate real energy parts.
 These cuts can be closed non-trivially by separating the EP pair, and recombining it across the Brillouin-zone boundary.
 The EPs then annihilate, leaving a non-contractible closed Fermi cut.
-Building on an analogy to Kitaev's toric code, these Fermi cuts parallel non-contractible closed defect lines on the toroidal Brillouin zone of a two-dimensional lattice.
-The ground-state analog is characterized by a fully non-degenerate spectrum and EPs are interpreted as excitations.
-Non-Hermitian multi-band systems facilitate multiple different excitations and the presence or absence of the closed Fermi cuts establishes topological order.
+Imposing time-reversal symmetry on the non-Hermitian system reduces the number of possible topologically distinct gapped Riemann energy sheet configurations, resulting in a characterization by a $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological invariant.
+Building on an analogy to Kitaev's toric code, these Fermi cuts resemble non-contractible closed defect lines on the toroidal Brillouin zone of a two-dimensional lattice.
+Four topologically distinct configurations of the non-Hermitian system are characterized by a fully non-degenerate spectrum and EPs are interpreted as excitations.
+Non-Hermitian multi-band systems facilitate multiple different excitations and the presence or absence of the closed Fermi cuts establishes topologically distinct configurations.
 The energy spectrum behaves as a classical object, so that this analogy does not inherit the full quantum-mechanical properties of the toric code.
-It instead gives rise to a rich ground-state manifold beyond the conventional toric-code dimension.
-The resulting states are topologically protected and remain stable under perturbation.
+It instead gives rise to Riemann sheet structures beyond the conventional toric-code dimension.
+The resulting configurations are topologically protected and remain stable under perturbation, due to finite gaps in the complex-valued energy spectra.
 This framework establishes a novel approach to utilize the topological features inherent in non-Hermitian systems.